 *This route can be done in reverse.
 Depending on where you’re coming in from, some people fly into Urgench (near Khiva) to start there and end in Tashkent.

-If you’re not short on time you can add a day in both Samarkand and Bukhara.
-Outside of the above-mentioned places, there are far fewer tourists.
-If you want to take the road less traveled consider visiting the Fergana Valley, Nukus (Savitsky Museum), Moynaq and the Aral Sea, or go south to Termez to see ancient relics of Buddhism.
-People we spoke with told us that the Fergana region is the best place to see authentic Uzbek culture.
+If you’re not short on time, outside of the above-mentioned places, there are far fewer tourists.
+If you want to take the road less traveled consider visiting the Fergana Valley, Nukus (Savitsky Museum), Moynaq, and the Aral Sea, or go south to Termez to see ancient relics of Buddhism.

 Som is the currency in Uzbekistan.
-It was 8,400 som to $1 when we visited in April 2019.
+At the time of writing it is 11,500 som to $1.
 Bring plenty of cash in USD.
-We repeat, bring cash!
 There are a few ATMs, but they’re not always reliable.
 When you use the ATM, you’ll be given USD.
 Exchange the USD to som at a bank or cash exchange machine.
 Unfortunately, it’s still not common for places to accept credit cards.

-Understand that it’s not an expensive country overall so if something seems overpriced, it probably is.
-Taxi drivers are generally honest and if they ever do overcharge you it’s likely only by a few thousand som (less than a dollar).
-Follow your instincts.
+Taxi drivers are generally honest and if they ever do overcharge you it’s likely by a few thousand som (less than a dollar).
+Don’t stress over it.

 Traveling to Uzbekistan is budget-friendly, but don’t expect it to be as cheap as Southeast Asia.
 We’ve read that Uzbekistan is a bit more expensive than the rest of the Stans.
 If you aren’t already in Central Asia, your biggest expense will be your flight.

-Transportation: taxis in town shouldn’t be more than $1-2, while longer journeys in trains or shared taxis can range between $8-20.
+Transportation: Taxis in town are $1-2, while longer journeys in trains or shared taxis can range between $8-20.

 Breakdown: We spent $1200 for 2 people for 17 days, $70 per day for 2 people, or $35 per day per person (not including airfare).
 That includes food, accommodation, transportation, and souvenirs.
-We could’ve easily doubled that total if we stayed at luxurious hotels and ate at nicer restaurants more.
-We probably could have done it for less too, but some experiences cost more and were worth it to us (yurt camping and visiting the ship graveyard in Moynaq).
-Our airfare (the cheapest we could find) cost us an additional $1200 for two roundtrip tickets.
+We could’ve easily doubled that total if we stayed at luxurious hotels.

 Getting to Uzbekistan